 George D. Demetri, M.D., FASCO has served as a member of our board of directors since December 2014.
-Since 1989, Dr. Demetri has served on the faculty of the Dana-Farber Cancer Institute, or DFCI, and Harvard Medical School, where he is a Professor of Medicine and serves as a co-Director of the Ludwig Center at Harvard.
-At DFCI, Dr. Demetri is the Senior Vice President for Experimental Therapeutics, as well as an Associate Director for Clinical Sciences at the NCI-designated Dana-Farber/Harvard Comprehensive Cancer Center Consortium.
+Since 1989, Dr. Demetri has served on the faculty of the Dana-Farber Cancer Institute, or DFCI, and Harvard Medical School, where he is a

+Professor of Medicine and serves as a co-director of the Ludwig Center at Harvard.
+At DFCI, Dr. Demetri is the senior vice president for Experimental Therapeutics, as well as an associate director for clinical sciences at the NCI-designated Dana-Farber/Harvard Comprehensive Cancer Center Consortium.
 Dr. Demetri's research and clinical interests have centered on mechanism-based drug development for solid tumors, with an emphasis on molecularly-defined subsets of sarcomas such as gastrointestinal stromal tumors.
 Dr. Demetri has contributed to the development of several new drugs for sarcomas and other malignancies, including imatinib, sunitinib, dasatinib, trabectedin, everolimus, pazopanib and regorafenib.
 He was also a member of the scientific advisory board for Plexxikon Inc. and helped to develop the mutant BRAF inhibitor, vemurafenib.
-In addition, Dr. Demetri has served as a member of the board of directors and organization and compensation committee of Merrimack Pharmaceuticals, Inc. since December 2017.
+In addition, Dr. Demetri has served as a member of the board of directors of Translate Bio since July 2019.
+Dr. Demetri also previously served as a member of the board of directors and organization and compensation committee of Merrimack Pharmaceuticals, Inc. between December 2017 and October 2019.
 Dr. Demetri serves as chair of the Science Policy and Government Affairs Committee for the American Association for Cancer Research as well as several other scientific and editorial advisory boards.
 Dr. Demetri received an A.B. in biochemistry from Harvard College and an M.D. from Stanford University School of Medicine.
 We believe that Dr. Demetri's more than 25 years of experience as an oncologist and his significant leadership experience on various national and international scientific and company advisory boards qualifies him to serve as a member of our board of directors.